-In conducting the sectoral risk assessment, the CBK has used information and data obtained from financial institutions, the Financial Reporting Centre (FRC), law enforcement agencies, the Mutual Evaluation of Kenya Report, the National Risk Assessment (NRA) reports and open sources of information.
+In conducting the sectoral risk assessment, the CBK has used information and data obtained from financial institutions, Financial Reporting Centre (FRC), law enforcement agencies, Mutual Evaluation of Kenya Report, the National Risk Assessment (NRA) reports and several open sources.
 Each of the six sectors has been rated using a five-risk rating of Low, Medium Low, Medium, Medium High and High.
 Below is a snapshot of the ML/TF/PF risks.